4mr0m3r0/movies-mvi-sample/README.md

 ===========
 Android MVI sample which is based on RxJava and is composed by layers as modules.

-IMPORTANT: If you want to see MVI sample with Kotlin Flow and by features, please go to this repo: https://github.com/4mr0m3r0/movies-modularization-sample which uses **Movies API** as well.
+**IMPORTANT**: If you want to see MVI sample with Kotlin Flow and by features, please go to this repo: https://github.com/4mr0m3r0/movies-modularization-sample which uses *Movies API* as well.

 First of all
 ------------